Increase waste diversion and reduction at source of waste generated and encourage the integration of circularity principles.

 Monitoring of regulations

-Implementation of the majority of criteria:
+Implementation of the majority of the applicable criteria:

 2.2 Install clear signage for waste disposal on shipyard property.

-2.3 Provide training and/or educate staff on established garbage management procedures and hierarchy (Reduce, Reuse, Recycle, Valorize – as in to add value), including procedures for handling and disposing of hazardous waste.
+2.3 Provide training and/or educate staff on established waste management procedures and hierarchy (Reduce, Reuse, Recycle, Recover, Dispose), including procedures for handling and disposing of hazardous waste.

 2.5 Encourage staff to adopt sustainable paper use practices (e.g. reduce overall printing and copy paper consumption, double-sided printing, use post-consumer recycled paper, reuse and recycle paper, etc.).